 - Remember, you can avoid additional transaction fees by using Shopify Payments.
 Plus, you can save 10% with Shopify’s annual plan.

-Finally, don't fret too much about choosing the perfect Shopify plan for you — you can always change your Shopify plan in the future.
+Finally, don’t fret too much about choosing the perfect Shopify subscription for you—you can always change your subscription plan in the future.

 Sign up for Shopify’s free trial to explore further.